 To withdraw your place from your studies before or during the Trial Period, please use the following link:

 If you decide to withdraw from your studies after the Trial Period has elapsed, you will not be eligible for a full refund of fees paid in advance.
 For further details, please refer to the Online Study Refund Policy at the link below.

-If, after commencing your Programme online, you request or are required to transfer to face-to-face/blended delivery in Centre, we will contact you again in relation to applying for a visa.
+If, after commencing your Programme online, you are required to transfer to blended learning in Centre, we will contact you again in relation to applying for a visa.

 The issuance of a visa is subject to meeting certain criteria including, but not limited to, your financial status and, in some cases, a satisfactory interview.
 In the event of an official visa rejection and you are unable to continue your study in Centre, refunds will be issued in accordance with our Online Programme Refund Policy.

 View the full Online Study Refund Policy here.

 Please read the refund policy carefully and note in particular the circumstances in which advance tuition fees will NOT be refunded.

 Study Group may withdraw your offer and cancel the contract between us (thereby terminating your registration with the Centre) in the event that:

 - you fail to meet the necessary entry requirements for your chosen programme.

 - we discover that your application contains incorrect or fraudulent information or omits key information.